devsseb/simplegallery/README.md

 **TODO :**
-* Add possibilite to tag medias
-* Add possibilite to sort albums manualy
 * Support language
-* Test on IE :'(
+* Add possibilite to download medias and albums
 * Sort medias manually
+* Add possibilite to sort albums manualy
 * Browse albums by date with calendar
+* Add possibilite to tag medias
 * Add possibilite to search in albums (name,dates,description) and medias (name,description,date,comments,tags)
-* Manage cookie connection by session in database
-* Add possibilite to download medias and albums
+* Test on IE :'(
 * ~~On update user mail, resend verification mail~~
 * ~~Manage cache for medias~~
 * ~~Option for disable registration~~